 Automatically leveraging additional resources made available when a new host is added to the cluster

-- Easily performing canary deployments and rollback
+Easily performing canary deployments and rollbacks

 But such capabilities also give teams new things to worry about.
 For example:

 There are a lot more layers to monitor.

 The ephemeral and dynamic nature of Kubernetes makes it a lot more complex to troubleshoot.